Skip to content

 'Ajax states' in sudden war between Netherlands Symphony Orchestra and National Travel Opera

 This week, the National Travel Opera begins rehearsals of Mozart's Le nozze di figaro.
 In the bin, the brand-new Netherlands Symphony Orchestra conducted by Jan Willem de Vriend.
-Business as usual, as both companies have been working closely together for years and are united in the National Music Quarter Enschede.
+Business as usual, as the two companies have been working closely together for years and are united in the National Music Quarter Enschede.
 Only: orchestra and opera company have not been talking to each other since last week.

-There-it is: the final legislative amendment deciding the future of 16,500 FTEs and thousands of self-employed people
+There it is: the final legislative amendment deciding the future of 16,500 FTEs and thousands of self-employed people

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself